HCL-CNP-NA/patient-service/README.md

  In this package(resource) we have all the configuration file of the application.
 The way SpringBoot work is using **bootstrap.yml** and **application.yml** to find the configuration to start the app.
 Also we have a folder named **xml**, here we going to save the xml files of the generated entities and for persistence configuration of JPA.
+The file **xml/persistence/orm.xml/orm.xml** contain configuration for JPA.

 <img width="400" alt="springboot-petclinic" src="./images/ProjectStructureResource.png">